Euka-e/Euka-e/README.md

 - Coached 50+ students in full-stack development concepts and debugging techniques
 - Developed training materials for JavaScript frameworks and backend architecture
 - Facilitated workshops on soft skills (communication, agile methodologies)

-**💻 Full Stack Developer** @ Freelance `📍AR` *(Mar 2021 - Present)*
-Providing end-to-end web development services for clients across various industries.
-Responsible for designing, developing, and maintaining responsive web applications using modern technologies such as React, Node.js, TypeScript, and PostgreSQL.
-Projects range from small business websites to complex, data-driven platforms.
-Key contributions include:
-- Collaborating directly with clients to gather requirements and translate them into functional solutions.
-- Building scalable, maintainable, and user-friendly applications with a focus on performance and accessibility.
-- Integrating APIs, managing databases, and deploying projects to cloud platforms.
-- Ensuring code quality through testing and version control best practices.

 ---